Beecher Grogan, Co-Founder & Executive Director

 Jackie Walker, Director of Programs & Marketing

-Patrice Baker, Manager of School Programs & Development
+Patrice Baker, Director of Development

 Patrice is the Manager of School Programs and Development, and she comes to Lucy’s Love Bus with an extensive background in education and a passion for helping children and families.
 She has a B.S. in Human Development and Family Studies from Cornell University and a Master’s Degree in Teaching from Simmons College.
 Patrice has worked as a teacher, advisor, and advocate for students in elementary school through graduate school, and she has also been an active volunteer and board member for several non-profit organizations in New Hampshire.
 Patrice believes that getting involved brings a deep sense of purpose and joy into our lives.
 She is committed to engaging young people in using their talents and energy to help others because the benefits are tremendous—both for our young philanthropists and for our Love Bus children and families.
 Patrice and her husband, Tony, have three children—all out of the house now—and her daughter, Haley, was a friend of our founder, Lucy Grogan, when they were fourth grade classmates and pals.
 Patrice is the point of contact for Lucy’s LoveSquad™ school programs and can be reached at Patrice@lucyslovebus.org